eafpy package#

 See the full documentation here: https://mlopez-ibanez.github.io/eaf/reference/igd.html

-) – Reference point set as a numpy array or list.
-Must have same number of columns as the dataset.maximise (
+• ref (numpy.ndarray or list) – Reference point set as a numpy array or list.
+Must have same number of columns as the dataset.

-) – Whether the objectives must be maximised instead of minimised.
+• maximise (bool or or list of bool) – Whether the objectives must be maximised instead of minimised.
 Either a single boolean value that applies to all objectives or a list of booleans, with one value per objective.
-Also accepts a 1d numpy array with value 0/1 for each objective.p (
+Also accepts a 1d numpy array with value 0/1 for each objective.

 A single numerical value